um-ex/Shuffling-Data-in-MySQL-Database-Using-Bash-Script/README.md

-# 🔀 Shuffling Data in MySQL Table Using a Bash Script
+## Shuffling Data in MySQL Database Using Bash Script
+## Overview

-This Bash script is designed to **shuffle data** in a specified MySQL table.
-It randomly rearranges values in selected columns and updates the original table with these shuffled values—useful for data anonymization or test data generation.
+This Bash script is designed to shuffle data in a specified MySQL table.
+It takes columns from a table and randomly shuffles their values, then updates the original table with the shuffled values.
+The script makes use of a temporary table to store shuffled data and performs the necessary updates through SQL queries.
+The script is executed in a Linux environment and uses MySQL as the database management system.
+The database credentials are retrieved from a .env file.

 ---
 ## 📌 Overview

 - ✅ Uses **MySQL** as the database.